Gravitational collapse of a fluid with torsion into a universe in a black hole

 where $\epsilon$ and $p$ are the thermodynamic energy density and pressure, $n_\textrm{f}$ is the number density of fermions, and $\alpha=\kappa(\hbar c)^2/32$ \cite{ApJ,HHK,NP,Gabe} with $\kappa=8\pi G/c^4$.
 At lower densities, the effects of torsion can be neglected and EC effectively reduces to GR.
-At extremely high densities, much greater than nuclear density, the negative corrections from the spin-torsion coupling in (\ref{inter1}) violate the strong energy condition and act as repulsive gravity that may prevent the formation of a singularity in a black hole.
-Instead, the collapsing matter reaches a nonsingular bounce and then expands as a new, closed universe \cite{cosmo,ApJ,iso} whose total energy is zero \cite{energy}.
+At extremely high densities, much greater than nuclear density, the negative corrections from the spin-torsion coupling in (\ref{intro1}) violate the strong energy condition and act as repulsive gravity that may prevent the formation of a cosmological singularity \cite{cosmo,Gabe,ApJ,iso}.
+Similarly, the collapsing matter in a black hole, that can be represented by the FLRW metric, would avoid a singularity and instead reach a nonsingular bounce, after which it would expand as a new, closed universe \cite{cosmo,Gabe,ApJ,iso} whose total energy is zero \cite{energy}.

+If a black hole creates a baby universe on the other side of its event horizon, then such a universe would be connected to the parent universe through an Einstein--Rosen bridge \cite{ER}.
+The formation and subsequent dynamics of such a universe could not be observed outside the black hole because of the infinite redshift at the horizon.
+Consequently, if our universe is closed \cite{closed}, then it might have originated as a baby universe from a bounce in the interior of a parent black hole existing in another universe \cite{Pat,ER,cosmo,ApJ}.
 Quantum particle production after a bounce can generate a finite period of exponential inflation \cite{ApJ} that is consistent with the Planck observations of the cosmic microwave background radiation \cite{SD}.
-A nonsingular bounce also occurs if the spin tensor is completely antisymmetric \cite{spin}.
-Torsion may also explain the matter-antimatter asymmetry in the universe \cite{anti} and the present cosmic acceleration \cite{exp}.
-Furthermore, it may eliminate the ultraviolet divergence of radiative corrections (loop Feynman diagrams) in quantum field theory \cite{toreg}.
+A nonsingular bounce can also occur if the spin tensor is completely antisymmetric \cite{spin}.

+The effects of torsion in EC are very weak and are significant in astrophysics only for black holes or the very early universe.
+For example, torsion may explain the matter-antimatter asymmetry in the universe \cite{anti}.
+In quantum field theory, torsion may impose a spatial extension of fermions \cite{non} (which could be tested in the future) and eliminate the ultraviolet divergence of radiative corrections represented by loop Feynman diagrams \cite{toreg}.